Today I’m welcoming a guest post from Emily Jones, a freelance editor with a passion for sustainability and green alternatives in the home.

 1. Solar panels

 Solar panels are a long lasting product, with a typical life expectancy of 40 years, which will make your home more energy efficient.
 They provide safe energy and produce zero emissions.
 Moreover, considering that the cost of energy is predicted to rise, having free electricity powered through solar panels will protect you from higher energy costs in the future.
 Solar panels can also increase your property value.
 If you are redesigning your existing home with the intention of selling it in the near future, this can be especially beneficial.
-When choosing your solar panels, remember to pay attention to the quality of the product.
 Though the initial cost of solar panels may seem expensive, it is an investment for future savings.

 2. Home insulation